jtsiomb/goat3d/README.md

 About
 -----
 Goat3D is a hierarchical 3D scene, character, and animation file format set, targeting mostly real-time applications.
-The goat3d specification defines 2 complimentary file formats:
- - The main goat3d file format defines meshes, lights, cameras, environmental parameters, materials, and transformation hierarchies.
- - The animation file format defines a sequence of keyframes and interpolation parameters, for any number of nodes, defined in the main scene file.

 The specification defines a hierarchical structure (see `doc/goatfmt`, and `doc/goatanimfmt` for details), which can be stored in either text or binary form.
-An application using the provided library to read/write goat3d files, should be able to handle either variant, with no extra effort.
+An application using the provided library to read/write goat3d files, should be able to handle either variant, with no extra effort (NOTE: currently the binary format is not implemented).
+The animations can be part of the scene data tree, or in separate files.

 This project provides the specification of the file formats, a simple library with a clean C API for reading and writing files in the goat3d scene and